-The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-At June 30, 2017, the Town had no proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 3, 2016.
+At June 30, 2018, the Town had no proportionate share of the net pension liability.